10Kft/10kft-api/source/includes/_time-entries.md

 ## Suggested (Unconfirmed) time entries

-Suggested time entries (also know as unconfirmed time entries) are created by 10,000ft as a result of resources being assigned to a project.
+Suggested time entries (also know as unconfirmed time entries) are created by Resource Management by Smartsheet as a result of resources being assigned to a project.
 These are identifiable by the `is_suggestion: true` attribute on the time entry objects.
 Suggested time entries are not returned by the API by default and must be requested using the `with_suggestions=true` parameter on the GET API call to fetch time entries.

-Suggested time entries are read-only and are kept up to date by 10Kft as the corresponding assignments are updated.
+Suggested time entries are read-only and are kept up to date by Resource Management as the corresponding assignments are updated.

 ## Confirmed time entries